 Considering that more than 90% of the apps on both marketplaces are free to download, it is fair to suggest that the bulk of revenue originates from free apps.

 We’ve thoroughly addressed the question of how do free apps make money.
 What’s more important is choosing the right monetization model that suits your app.
 At Uptech, we’ve helped various clients monetize their app and build the MVP.

-If you like to know more about what works best for your app, drop me a message here.
+If you would like to know more about what works best for your app, drop us a message.

 How do free apps make money without ads?